-I trained as an analytical chemist at the Chemical Institute of Sarrià (IQS), in Barcelona, and subsequently as an environmental chemist at CSIC under the supervision of J. Grimalt and J. Albaigés.
+I trained as an analytical chemist at the Chemical Institute of Sarrià (IQS), in Barcelona, and as an environmental chemist at CSIC under the supervision of J. Grimalt and J. Albaigés.
 I moved to England in 1990 to earn a PhD in the School of Chemistry at the University of Bristol (completed in 1994), in the group of G. Eglinton, on the application of biomarkers to decipher natural causes of climate change.
 This has become the central topic of my research career.
 In 1994 I joined the group of J. Maxwell as a post-doctoral researcher also in the School of Chemistry of Bristol to develop the use of fossil chlorophylls as climatic proxies.
 In 1996 I was awarded a NERC fellowship at the Department of Fossil Fuels and Environmental Geochemistry at the University of Newcastle, England.
-In 1999 I became a lecturer in the department of Geography at Durham University, England.
-In 2001, I joined the UAB and ICTA as an ICREA Research Professor.
+In 1999 I became a lecturer in the department of Geography at Durham University, England, until 2001, when I moved back to Barcelona as an ICREA Research Professor.